 We have incurred significant operating losses and negative cash flows from operations since our inception.
-At March 31, 2009, we had cash and cash equivalents of \$21.6 million and restricted cash of \$14.0 million.
+At June 30, 2009, we had cash and cash equivalents of \$27.6 million and restricted cash of \$6.1 million.
 During 2009, we expect to continue using our cash and cash equivalents to fund ongoing operations.
 Additional licensing, antibody discovery collaboration agreements, government funding and financing arrangements may positively impact our cash balances.
-Based on anticipated spending levels, revenues, collaborator funding and other sources of funding we believe to be available, we estimate that we have sufficient cash resources to meet our anticipated net cash needs through the next twelve months, excluding a potential acceleration of our loan from Goldman Sachs, as discussed in the Liquidity and Capital Resources: Goldman Sachs Term Loan section.
+Based on anticipated spending levels, revenues, collaborator funding and other sources of funding we believe to be available, we estimate that we have sufficient cash resources to meet our anticipated net cash needs through the next twelve months, excluding a potential acceleration of our loan from Goldman Sachs, as discussed above in this section.
 Any significant revenue shortfalls, increases in planned spending on development programs or more rapid progress of development programs than anticipated, as well as the unavailability of anticipated sources of funding, could shorten this period.
-In addition, as a result of RAPTIVA® sales levels in the first quarter, the lenders under our loan from Goldman Sachs currently have the right to accelerate payment of the full amount of the loan.
+In addition, as a result of recent events, the lenders under our loan from Goldman Sachs currently have the right to accelerate payment of the full amount of the loan.
 In the event the lenders accelerate full payment of this loan or we are not able to restructure the terms of the loan and otherwise maintain at least twelve months of cash resources, there will be substantial doubt as to our ability to continue as a going concern.
 Progress or setbacks by potentially competing products may also affect our ability to raise new funding on acceptable terms.
+We continue to engage in a rigorous cost-saving program, which includes decreasing activity levels and related expenses in certain of our product development programs.
 If adequate funds are not available, we have developed contingency plans that may require us to delay, reduce the scope of, or eliminate one or more of our product development programs and further reduce personnel-related costs.